 Step 1.
 Create a custom table to keep track of your portfolio.

-I have added the following headers:
+I added the following headers:

 • Currency: To specify the currency.